torvalds/linux/Documentation/dev-tools/kasan.rst

 Both software KASAN modes work with SLUB and SLAB memory allocators, while the hardware tag-based KASAN currently only supports SLUB.

-Currently generic KASAN is supported for the x86_64, arm, arm64, xtensa, s390, and riscv architectures, and tag-based KASAN is supported only for arm64.
+Currently, generic KASAN is supported for the x86_64, arm, arm64, xtensa, s390, and riscv architectures, and tag-based KASAN modes are supported only for arm64.

 Usage
 -----